 - Do you have a reseller network and need to easily calculate commissions from inside your billing platform?

-- Do you want to bill by the hour or minute (or even seconds)?
+- Do you want to incorporate usage billing to bill by the hour, minute, second, or units or your product/service used?

-If you need to do any of these kinds of things, Billforward may be a better fit for you.
+If you need to do any of these things, Billforward may be a better fit for you.

-The Coupons feature is a good example of what differentiates Stripe Billing and Billforward:
+The Coupons feature is a good example of what differentiates Stripe Billing from Billforward:

-Stripe Billing covers the basic use cases, so would be fine for most companies.
-However, Billforward takes it a few steps further.
+Stripe Billing covers the basic use cases, so it would work for most companies.
+On the other hand, Billforward takes it a few steps further.

-- Do you want different discounts for different subscription components?
+- Do you want to offer different discounts for different subscription components?

 - Do you want to limit the number of times a coupon can be redeemed?